Cladoptosis

 Cladoptosis (Ancient Greek κλάδος "branch", πτῶσις "falling" [noun]; sometimes pronounced with the p silent) is the regular shedding of branches.
 It is the counterpart for branches of the familiar process of regular leaf shedding by deciduous trees.
 As in leaf shedding, an abscission layer forms, and the branch is shed cleanly.

 Functions of cladoptosis

-Cladoptosis is thought to have three possible functions: self-pruning (i.e. programmed plant senescence), drought response (characteristic of xerophytes) and liana defence.
+Cladoptosis is thought to have four possible functions: self-pruning (i.e. programmed plant senescence), drought response (characteristic of xerophytes) liana defence, and in some plant families, normal leaf drop is by shedding small whole shoots, rather than individual leaves.